Olli

 Olli is a Dutch children's book character and a stuffed toy.
-The character Olli was created in 2004 by Dutch designer and film director Hein Mevissen and writer Diederiekje Bok as a character for a bottled mineral water.
+The character Olli was created in 2004 by Dutch designer and film director Hein Mevissen along with writer Diederiekje Bok as a character for a bottled mineral water.
 Olli was one of the many characters used on the packages and posters of the bottled water brand and John's Phone.
 Olli was launched at a party of MTV In Rotterdam in 2004.
 In 2013, Olli was again part of a campaign, this time to save the Rotterdam Zoo Diergaarde Blijdorp.
 Olli is part of the Ollimania family which is the company that created and owns all characters.
-After the launch, Olli became the symbol of Rotterdam and professional football club Feyenoord.
+After the launch, Olli became the symbol of Rotterdam and a mascot for professional football club Feyenoord.
 On 10 September 2015, Ollimania and its creators Hein Mevissen and Diederiekje Bok donated a huge Olli statue to the Sophia children's hospital in Rotterdam.

 Books

 The first two Ollimania books were launched in October 2014.
 'Olli en het poepkanon' and 'Olli is een olifant'.
 Both books made it into the top 10 of best sold children books in the Netherlands.
 In June 2015 Ollimania published two new books called 'Olli en de woestijndraak' and 'Olli op reis'.